New Nationalist Party (UK): Campaigns

 Unlike the BNP, which now generally tends to be hostile towards Islam, the NNP stated that it was less critical of external influences, and that it concentrated more on local, community based politics.
 The party was also involved with a campaign to combat drug dealers in schools in Birmingham.

 The party also took a leading role in the campaign to save Kingstanding community centre from demolition, with Ebanks accusing local councillors of lying after they stated the building had been condemned as unsafe due to the presence of asbestos.

 Leading members

 The party held its inaugural meeting in January 2007 in the West Midlands.
-Officials appointed at that time were Sharon Ebanks (chairman), Dave Cheetham (deputy chairman), Keith Axon (treasurer), Matthew Benton (nominating officer), Tom Simpson (party legal officer), Maureen Davies (national fundraiser) and David Williams (website editor).
+Officials appointed at that time were Sharon Ebanks (chairman), Dave Cheetham (deputy chairman), Keith Axon (treasurer), Matthew Benton (nominating officer), Tim Simons (party legal officer), Maureen Davies (national fundraiser) and David Williams (website editor).

 The NNP did not have any elected councillors or Members of Parliament, nor did it inherit any councillors who had belonged to the BNP.